nats-io/nats.c/README.md

 The basic publish API (`stanConnection_Publish()`) is synchronous; it does not return control to the caller until the NATS Streaming server has acknowledged receipt of the message.
-To accomplish this, a unique identifier (GUID) is generated for the message on creation, and the client library waits for a publish acknowledgement from the server with a matching GUID before it returns control to the caller, possibly with an error indicating that the operation was not successful due to some server problem or authorization error.
+To accomplish this, a unique identifier (GUID) is generated for the message on creation, and the client library waits for a publish acknowledgment from the server with a matching GUID before it returns control to the caller, possibly with an error indicating that the operation was not successful due to some server problem or authorization error.

-Advanced users may wish to process these publish acknowledgements manually to achieve higher publish throughput by not waiting on individual acknowledgements during the publish operation.
+Advanced users may wish to process these publish acknowledgments manually to achieve higher publish throughput by not waiting on individual acknowledgments during the publish operation.
 An asynchronous publish API is provided for this purpose:

 ```
 static void